the-turing-way/the-turing-way/book/website/afterword/glossary.md

   A tool to build Docker images from code repositories.

 Repository
-  *Same as Data or Code Reprository*.
-A long-lived place on the internet where resources (be they data, software, publications or anything else) can be stored and accessed.
+  A place on the internet where resources (data, software, publications or anything else) can be stored and accessed.
 This keyword is often shortened to ‘repo’.
+See Data Repository if this place is long-lived.

 Reproducible
   A result is reproducible when the same analysis steps performed on the same dataset consistently produces the same answer.